 A program lead is responsible for managing a business program's operation from its conceptualization to implementation.
 Program leads must have excellent communication and researching skills to monitor current industry trends, adjusting program techniques and strategies to meet society's demands.
 They have a clear understanding of the organization's long-term goals and outline plans to define those objectives, bringing new programs to light following clients' specifications that would help the business grow revenues, maintain customer satisfaction, and keep its good reputation, and achieve profitability goals.

 These skill sets are where the common ground ends though.
-A senior counselor responsibility is more likely to require skills like "litigation," "legal advice," "legal issues," and "legal support."
-Whereas a program lead requires skills like "project management," "hr," "work ethic," and "customer satisfaction."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a senior counselor are more likely to require skills like "litigation," "legal advice," "legal issues," and "legal support."
+On the other hand, a job as a program lead requires skills like "project management," "hr," "work ethic," and "customer satisfaction."
+As you can see, what employees do in each career varies considerably.

 Program leads tend to reach similar levels of education than senior counselors.
 In fact, program leads are 1.9% less likely to graduate with a Master's Degree and 16.8% less likely to have a Doctoral Degree.